Mokkapps/vuejsnation-2023-lightning-talk-polite-popup-nuxt-3-slides/slides.md

 <v-click>

-before they get asked to sign up.

 </v-click>

 <!--
+- Nuxt Content App
 - React page -> no popup
-- actively scrolling for 6 sec
-- scroll through 35% of the page

-- Visitors will be more likely to sign up because they are asked after they’ve decided they liked the content.
+- Visitors will be more likely to sign up because they are asked after they’ve decided they liked the content -->
--->

 ---